ngasajr/book_summaries/career/multimodal/Inferring_Social_Media_Users_Mental_Health_Status_rom_Multimodal_Information.md

-# Summary of *Inferring Social Media Users' Mental Health Status from Multimodal Information*
+# Summary of *Inferring Social Media Users' Mental Health Status from Multimodal Information* by Xu, Z., Pérez-Rosas, V. and Mihalcea, R., 2020, May.

 **Proceedings of the 12th Conference on Language Resources and Evaluation (LREC 2020)**